philgyford/django-hines/README.md

 ### 6. Set up django-q2 with systemd

-Symlink the file in this repo to the correct location for systemd:
+Copy the file in this repo to the correct location for systemd:

-    username$ sudo ln -s /webapps/hines/code/conf/systemd_djangoq.service /etc/systemd/system/djangoq_hines.service
+    username$ cp /webapps/hines/code/conf/systemd_djangoq.service /etc/systemd/system/djangoq_hines.service

 Start the service: